Suffering from sciatica? A recent study gives hope to patients who want to avoid surgery by getting similar long-term outcomes with chiropractic care.

 You’re in luck!
 Instead of all 40 patients proceeding with surgery, you’re randomly split into two groups.

-- Your group is treated with standardized chiropractic spinal manipulation by a single chiropractor.
+- Your group is treated with standardized chiropractic spinal manipulation as well as utilizing spinal decompression methods by a single chiropractor.

 - The other group undergoes a surgical microdiscectomy (the surgical removal of herniated disc material that presses on a nerve root or the spinal cord).